Baby boomers

-Baby boomers, often shortened to boomers, are the demographic cohort preceded by the Silent Generation and followed by Generation X. The generation is often defined as people born from 1946 to 1964 during the mid-20th-century baby boom that followed the end of World War II.
+Baby boomers, often shortened to boomers, are the demographic cohort preceded by the Silent Generation and followed by Generation X. The generation is often defined as people born from 1946 to 1964.
+These years span the mid-20th-century baby boom that followed the end of World War II.
 The dates, the demographic context, and the cultural identifiers may vary by country.
-Most boomers are the parents of Millennials.
+Most boomers are the parents of Generation X, Millennials and older Generation Z.

 In the West, boomers' childhoods in the 1950s and 1960s had significant reforms in education, both as part of the ideological confrontation that was the Cold War, and as a continuation of the interwar period.
 Theirs was a time of economic prosperity and rapid technological progress, and many grew up expecting the world to improve with time.

 As this relatively large number of young people entered their teens and young adulthood, they, and those around them, created a very specific rhetoric around their cohort, and social movements brought about by their size in numbers.
 This impacted society's perception of the boomers and further popularized generational thinking, which was a relatively new phenomenon at the time.
 In many countries, this period was one of deep political instability due to the postwar youth bulge.
 In Europe and North America, older boomers came of age during the counterculture of the mid-1960s to early 1970s and its backlash.
 In the U.S., younger boomers (or Generation Jones) came of age in the "malaise" years of the mid-1970s to early 1980s.
 In China, boomers lived through the Cultural Revolution and were subject to the one-child policy as adults.

 In the early 21st century, baby boomers in some developed countries are the single biggest cohort in their societies due to sub-replacement fertility and population aging.
 In the United States, despite their advancing age, they remain the second-largest age demographic after the millennials.

 Etymology

 The term baby boom refers to a noticeable increase in the birth rate.
-The post-World War II population increase was described as a "boom" by various newspaper reporters, including Sylvia F. Porter in a column in the May 4, 1951, edition of the New York Post, based on the increase of 2,357,000 in the population of the U.S. from 1940 to 1950.
+The post-World War II population increase was described as a "boom" by various newspaper reporters, including Sylvia F. Porter in a column in the May 4, 1951, edition of the New York Post, based on the increase of 19,161,229, a 14.5% increase, in the population of the U.S. from census 1940 to census 1950.

-The first recorded use of "baby boomer" is in a January 1963 Daily Press article by Leslie J. Nason describing a massive surge of college enrollments approaching as the oldest boomers were coming of age.
+The first recorded use of "baby boomer" is in a January 1963 Daily Press article by Leslie J. Nason, describing a massive surge of college enrollments approaching as the oldest boomers were coming of age.
 The Oxford English Dictionary dates the modern meaning of the term to a January 23, 1970, article in The Washington Post.